We are arts. We are social care.

 What is Sense Arts?

-Sense Arts is based in Touchbase Bears, Birmingham.
+Sense Arts is based in Touchbase Pears, Birmingham.
 It was established in 2012 to create inclusive and enriching experiences for people with complex disabilities.
 We are multi-disciplinary but we focus on performance, music and visual arts.
 We are a national team with a strong presence in the Midlands.
 We give people the time and space to experience, make, learn and work together.
 We collaborate with organisations and artists to create more inclusive work.

 We train artists, organisations and social care services to encourage greater cultural access for disabled people.
 We share what we learn and do through toolkits, events, exhibitions and digital media.

 We are arts professionals with operational, practitioner, delivery, research, curation and arts management experience.
 The Head of Arts, Sport and Wellbeing, National Arts Manager and Arts and Wellbeing Coordinator are supported by a team of freelance artists and dedicated arts and massage specialists.
 Together, we run a busy arts and wellbeing programme, curate exhibitions and deliver flagship projects – most recently Sensibility in partnership with Midlands Arts Centre.